 Regular observations on our larger lakes will reveal arrivals of increasing numbers of wintering duck species, Teal, Wigeon, Shoveler and diving ducks being the most visible.
 Bewick’s and Whooper Swans are visitors most autumns when poor visibility in particular may bring us some birds that were intending to make an arrival on the Ouse Washes.
 Similar conditions would be needed to encourage a lost skein of Pink-footed Geese to become visible, probably passing through our airspace as they aim for the Norfolk coast.

 This is also a key month for birds such as Slavonian Grebe, Long-tailed Duck and Grey Phalarope, the latter most likely after gale force winds which could bring other seabirds our way.
 A large overnight storm will bring memories of the hurricane of 1987 and Great Skuas, Sabine’s Gull etc that arrived on larger bodies in the few days following this momentous event.
 Shorelines of the lakes should not be neglected either as Rock Pipit and Bearded Tit are regular in the county during October and there is always the chance of a passing, usually coastal, wader.

 Other favourite species that can arrive during the month include Great Grey Shrike, Merlin, Hen Harrier and Short-eared Owl.
 Some of these may settle in for an extended stay though a reduction in the amount of set-aside in the county could make it more difficult to decide where best to search.

 A look through the rarity archives for October gives an indication of other possibilities in the month.
 The following species have only occurred once in the county: Blue-winged Teal (1987), Long-tailed Skua (1997), Whiskered Tern (2001), Radde’s Warbler (1991).
-The records also show three of the four Shore Lark records in October with the other in early November and all three recent accepted records of Yellow-browed Warbler, a species for which more could be expected.
+The records also show three of the four Shore Lark records in October with the other in early November and all following three recent accepted records in 2017 of Yellow-browed Warbler, this is a species for which more records could be expected.

 So in October its worth getting up in the mornings whatever the weather, but an eye on the forecast for the night before and the coming day is vital to being in the right habitat at the right time.